benjamin-allen/photon/Readme.md

 * `$ cd build`
 * `$ cmake ..`

-On Windows, use the generated .sln files.
+On Windows, use the generated PHOTON.sln files.

 On Linux, CMake generates a MakeFile.
 Invoke it with `make` while in `build/`.